kildem/pwa-workshop-docs/practice-step5.md

 }
 ```

-❗ We use this non-production ready way to use `workbox-window` module only because we don't want to rebuild the application itself furing the workshop.
-In the real life, you will use it like `import { Workbox } from 'workbox-window';` in your application code to apply a bundler later.
+❗ We use this non-production ready way to use `workbox-window` module only because we don't want to rebuild the application itself in this workshop.
+In the real-life, you will use it like `import { Workbox } from 'workbox-window';` in your application code to apply a bundler later.
 See [example for Angular](https://github.com/webmaxru/prog-web-news/blob/main/src/app/app-shell/app-shell.component.ts#L32).

 2) In `service-worker.js` add the listener

 ```javascript
 // APP SHELL UPDATE FLOW